-MEDICAL DISASTER RESPONSE 2021 has been developed by the group that brings you Trauma, Critical Care & Acute Care Surgery.
+MEDICAL DISASTER RESPONSE 2022 has been developed by the group that brings you Trauma, Critical Care & Acute Care Surgery.
 This course made its debut in 2008 and was an immediate sell-out.
 It is specifically for clinical personnel who, in the “heat of battle,” are trying to save patients’ lives and limbs, often with limited space and workers, while trying to quickly determine how to manage more patients than the facility can process.
 Whether it is an overwhelmingly busy Friday night or a full-scale mass casualty, the clinical personnel are on the front line.
 The COVID pandemic ultimately forced us to cancel the 2020 conference.
 However, we were the first large group to hold an “in person” meeting in the country in 2021, and did so with great success.
 Now, we look forward to an even more successful “Live in Las Vegas” Medical Disaster Response 2022!

 Course faculty are selected for their first-hand experience in medical disaster response, and the program is designed to present maximum content in formats most conducive to learning and audience involvement.